jeanmarcc/Embedded_nRF5x-LIS2DH-accelerometer/README.md

 ## Main Functionality
 This firmware uses:

-- INT1 Pin to wake up the MCU
+- INT1 PIN to wake up the MCU
-- INT2 Pin to force sleep mode (after a defined duration)
+- INT2 PIN to force sleep mode (after a defined duration)

-These 2 features could be implemented using only INT1 Pin
+(These 2 features could be implemented using only INT1 PIN

 ## Built With